 The OHSU Knight Cancer Institute has Oregon’s first team dedicated to treating gynecologic cancers.
 We provide sensitive, expert care for women dealing with cervical cancer.
 Our services include:

-- Team-based care that includes a gynecologic oncologist (a doctor who treat women’s reproductive cancers with surgery and other therapies), other doctors and nurses.
+- Team-based care that includes a gynecologic oncologist (a doctor who treats women’s reproductive cancers with surgery and other therapies), other doctors and nurses.
 They will work with you to plan the most effective treatment.

 - The latest treatments for cervical cancer, including precision radiation therapy, targeted therapy and minimally invasive robotic surgery.